New Students Additional Information and Disclosures

-New York State Tuition Assistance Program (TAP) is available to all eligible New York residents attending Sarah Lawrence College.
-New York residents who complete the FAFSA will be sent a separate TAP application, which they must complete and file by the stated deadline.
+The New York State Tuition Assistance Program (TAP) is available to all eligible New York State residents.
+New York residents who complete the FAFSA will be sent a separate TAP application which they must complete and file by the stated deadline.
 For more information, explore the New York State site.

-Rhode Island, Vermont, Michigan, Washington DC and Oregon offer grant programs to their residents who attend New York colleges.
-Contact the state education department or your high school guidance counselor for further information.
+Rhode Island, Vermont, Michigan, and Washington DC offer grant programs to their residents who attend New York colleges.
+Contact the state education department or your high school guidance/college counselor for further information.

 - How does student employment work?

-If you receive financial aid, you may work on campus.
-The first four weeks of the fall semester are reserved for the hiring of Work-Study students.
-After this period, campus jobs are available to all students.
+All students are welcome to seek employment on campus.
+After the first four weeks of the semester – which are reserved for the hiring of Federal Work Study students – campus jobs are available to all students.
 The Office of Student Employment will be available to assist you in the job search process.
 You will receive a paycheck every two weeks for work already performed.

 - How do I accept my award?

 To accept your award and have the aid credited to your student account, you must submit all documents requested by the Office of Financial Aid no later than the stated deadlines.
-Renewal of financial aid is not automatic.
-Forms must be filed by the stated deadlines each year of attendance.
-Recipients must continue to demonstrate financial need and maintain satisfactory academic progress to remain eligible for financial aid.
+Renewal of financial aid is NOT automatic.
+Forms, including the FAFSA and CSS Profile must be filed by the stated deadlines EACH YEAR of attendance.
+Recipients must continue to demonstrate financial need and maintain satisfactory academic progress in order to remain eligible.

 - What about other non-Sarah Lawrence based financial assistance?